 - In Harry Harrison's Eden trilogy, a Yilanè can be cast out of her city with a simple but formalized denouncement, including being stripped of her name and place among the other Yilanè.
 Because their psychology is so tied to community and home, this is such a shock that, except for a few whose base loyalty is tied to a different focus, swift death is inevitable.

-- In the Inheritance Cycle, some crimes in dwarven society are punishable by a form of banishment known as vargrimstn, where they treat the exile as though they had ceased to exist.
+- Inheritance Cycle: Some crimes in dwarven society are punishable by a form of banishment known as vargrimstn, where they treat the exile as though they had ceased to exist.
 Eragon notes how chilling it is when after one high-ranked dwarf is pronounced banished, the other dwarves act as though his continued ranting is just ambient noise, and when he grabs hold of one of the other council members, the guards that pull him away do so with an attitude suggesting that they're just helping the councilor straighten his clothes.

 Behold, I am not Gandalf the Grey, whom you betrayed.
 I am Gandalf the White, who has returned from death.
 You have no colour now, and I cast you from the order and from the Council.
 Saruman, your staff is broken.

-- In Roll of Thunder, Hear My Cry all of the African-American children literally turn their backs on a fellow student whose actions led to the white county board firing a black teacher.
+- Roll of Thunder, Hear My Cry: All of the African-American children literally turn their backs on a fellow student whose actions led to the white county board firing a black teacher.